HarishaYerra/System-Design/README.md

-Design Patterns in Java – Pizza Example

-This repository demonstrates 23 GoF Design Patterns implemented in Java using simple Pizza/Order examples.
+Design Patterns in Java
-The goal is to learn patterns in a practical way that’s easy to connect with real-world scenarios.

 📖 What are Design Patterns?

 Design patterns are proven solutions to common software design problems.
 They provide a reusable template for solving recurring challenges in object-oriented design.

+🏗 Creational Patterns
+    These deal with object creation.

+    factorypattern
+    abstractfactorypattern
+    SingletonPattern
+    BuilderPattern
+    PrototypePattern

+🧩 Structural Patterns
+    These deal with class/object composition.

+    AdapterPattern
+    BridgePattern
+    CompositePattern
+    DecoratorPattern
+    FacadePattern
+    FlyweightPattern
+    ProxyPattern

+🎭 Behavioral Patterns
+    These deal with object interaction & responsibility delegation.

+    ChainOfResponsibilityPattern
+    CommandPattern
+    MementoPattern
+    ObserverPattern
+    StatePattern
+    Strategy_Pattern
+    TemplatePattern

 1️⃣ Creational Patterns
     These deal with object creation mechanisms.

     ✅ Factory Method
           Concept: Define an interface for creating an object, but let subclasses decide which class to instantiate.

-Analogy: Pizza Store → Customer orders "Veg Pizza" or "Cheese Pizza".

-Java Example: PizzaFactory creates different pizzas.
+          Analogy: Pizza Store → Customer orders "Veg Pizza" or "Cheese Pizza" Java Example: PizzaFactory creates different pizzas.
           Use Case: When you don’t know which class object you’ll need at runtime.

     ✅ Abstract Factory
           Concept: Provides an interface for creating families of related objects without specifying their concrete classes.
           Analogy: Italian Pizza Factory vs Indian Pizza Factory (each provides Veg & Non-Veg pizzas).
           Use Case: When you need to create related objects that should be used together.

     ✅ Singleton
           Concept: Ensure only one instance of a class exists in the application.
           Analogy: Only one Pizza Oven in the kitchen.
           Java Example: PizzaOven.getInstance()
           Use Case: Database connections, config managers, logging.

     ✅ Builder
           Concept: Separates construction of a complex object from its representation.
           Analogy: PizzaBuilder → Step by step add base, cheese, toppings.
           Use Case: When object has many optional configurations.

     ✅ Prototype
           Concept: Clone existing objects instead of creating new ones.
           Analogy: Copy an existing Pizza order as a template for another.
           Use Case: Performance optimization, cloning large objects.

 2️⃣ Structural Patterns